Lucky-Lakshay/Frontend/README.md

 A recreation of the Amazon sign in page using HTML and CSS.

 ### 🖼️ Photography Gallery
-A responsive photo gallery layout with hover effects.
+A photo gallery layout with hover effects.

 ---
 More projects will be added soon as I continue learning!